 Former UC San Diego standout player and assistant coach Clint Allard returned to the Triton staff in April of 2014 as Associate Head Coach.

-Allard came back to La Jolla after spending the 2012-13 and 2013-14 seasons as an assistant coach with California Collegiate Athletic Association (CCAA) member school Cal Poly Pomona.
+Allard returned to La Jolla after spending the 2012-13 and 2013-14 seasons as an assistant coach with CCAA member school Cal Poly Pomona.

 In 2013-14, the Broncos finished with an impressive 22-7 record and placed second in the CCAA with a 19-3 mark.
 They advanced to the NCAA West Regional, defeating Dixie State before an overtime loss to Cal State Stanislaus in the second round ended their season.
 For the second-straight year, Cal Poly Pomona had the top-ranked defense in the country.
 The Broncos held a No. 24 national ranking at the conclusion of the season.